Benefits Of Grief Counseling: How It Helps

 People can experience grief due to a variety of difficult situations, from a breakup to a major life transition to the loss of a loved one.
 While this emotion is a common human experience, it’s rare that two people will go through it in the same way or on the same timeline.
 Although there are some common stages most people will pass through, their order and duration can vary widely.
 That’s one reason grief counseling techniques can be beneficial to those in this situation since a counselor can provide personalized support and guidance to an individual throughout this challenging time.
-If you're wondering, "can grief counseling help with what I'm experiencing now?" let’s take a closer look at the potential benefits of seeking out grief counseling for yourself or family members.
+If you're wondering, "can grief counseling help with what I'm experiencing now?" let’s take a closer look at the potential benefits of grief counseling for yourself or family members.

 Before examining the benefits of grief counseling, understanding grief and the key phases of this emotional process can be helpful.
 The Kübler-Ross model is the most well-known and widely accepted outline of the grieving process, and it includes five stages.
 While these are commonly experienced among the bereaved, it’s important to remember that they’re not necessarily linear.
 They can happen in different orders for different people, or some may skip a stage or come back to the same one more than once.

 That said, developing an awareness of these stages can be a starting point for understanding the emotions some may experience with grief.
-No matter which stage you may find yourself in, a therapist can help you continue to move forward towards healing.
+No matter which stage you may find yourself in, a therapist can help you continue to move forward toward healing.

-#1.
-Denial
+1. Denial

-This stage of grief often comes first after receiving the upsetting news, and is associated with emotional numbness—your brain’s way of trying to defend you from overwhelm.
+This stage of grief often comes first after receiving the upsetting news, and is associated with emotional numbness—your brain’s way of trying to defend you from being overwhelmed.
 You might not respond emotionally at all because you’re in shock and unable to process the information.
 You may also have doubts about whether the loss or other difficult event has actually even happened.

-#2.
-Anger
+2. Anger

 Anger is often considered to be a secondary emotion, which means it’s typically an instinctive reaction that will eventually fade and give way to other, often more complex feelings under the surface.

-#3.
-Bargaining
+3. Bargaining

 This stage usually arrives once the strong, initial emotions have subsided somewhat and a person is seeing the situation more clearly.
 They may get lost in “what ifs” and “if onlys”, spending a lot of time imagining how things may have gone differently.
 Those who are religious or believe in a higher power in some form may aim their bargaining in this direction in the hope of some relief.